strangerstudios/pmpro-approvals/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.

 = How to Use =

-1. Edit a membership level, and adjust the settings under "Approvals".
+1. To set a level's approval requirements, edit your membership level and adjust the settings under "Approval Settings".

-More information can be found on the add on website here: https://www.paidmembershipspro.com/add-ons/plus-add-ons/approval-process-membership/
+1. To process membership approvals, navigate to the Approvals Dashboard under Memberships > Approvals.

+View full documentation at: https://www.paidmembershipspro.com/add-ons/approval-process-membership/

 == Changelog ==